Rephidock/Rephidock.GeneralUtilities/README.md

 | (extension) `Random.Shuffle`           | Shuffles items in-place                             |
 | (extension) `Random.ShuffleRemap`      | Shuffles items in-place & returns `ShuffleIndexMap` |

-The following methods also exist and are extensions on collection interfaces to allow fluent syntax:
+Alternatively, some of the above methods can be invoked as extensions on collections to allow fluent syntax:

 | Collection extension method                    | Above equivalent           |
 |------------------------------------------------|----------------------------|